 After heat removal, the refrigerant enters into the expansion valve.
 This expansion valve throttles and controls the flow and sends the refrigerant to the evaporator.
 This process continues and, in this way, the air conditioner works.

-Working Principle Scheme of AC system
+Working Principle Scheme of AC System or Air Conditioner

 It’s a very easy process and explained in a very simple way with relevant images to understand better in step by step.
 Refrigerant is pumped through tubing in the circuit to start the refrigeration process.